dotnet/csharpstandard/standard/classes.md

 When the effective return type of a method is `void` and the method has an expression body, the expression `E` shall be a *statement_expression*, and the body is exactly equivalent to a block body of the form `{ E; }`.

-For a returns-by-value method ([§15.6.1](classes.md#1561-general)), each return statement in that method's body shall specify an expression that is implicitly convertible to the effective return type.
+For a returns-by-value method ([§15.6.1](classes.md#1561-general)), each return statement in that method’s body shall specify an expression that is implicitly convertible to the effective return type.

-For a returns-by-ref method ([§15.6.1](classes.md#1561-general)), each return statement in that method's body shall specify an expression whose type is that of the effective return type, and has a *ref-safe-context* of *caller-context* (§ref-safe-contexts).
+For a returns-by-ref method ([§15.6.1](classes.md#1561-general)), each return statement in that method’s body shall specify an expression whose type is that of the effective return type, and has a *ref-safe-context* of *caller-context* ([§9.7.2](variables.md#972-ref-safe-contexts)).

 For returns-by-value and returns-by-ref methods the endpoint of the method body shall not be reachable.
 In other words, control is not permitted to flow off the end of the method body.